 - B. The Company in September 2014 to affiliates Lumitek Corporation purchased land located Yangde segment Xinpu Township and buildings, the sale of a total of \$316,800 thousand dollars for contract dollars.
-And settled transfer on October 27, 2014, serves the purpose of staff's dormitory. - C. The Group in September 2014 to Non related party purchased pre sale housing, the sale of a total of RMB 4,320,000.

-- D. The collateralized land and building for loans amounted please see note 8 for details. - E. Total capitalized interest amounted see note 6(17) for details.
+And settled transfer on October 27, 2014, serves the purpose of staff's dormitory. - C. The Company in July 2015 to Non related party purchased land located Taihe segment Zhubei City, the sale of a total of \$251,817 thousand dollars for contract dollars.
+And settled transfer on September 24, 2015, serves the purpose of staff's dormitory. - D. The Company in December 2015 to Non related party purchased land located Taihe segment Zhubed City, the sale of a total of \$123 thousand dollars for contract dollars.
+And settled transfer in December, 2015. - E. The Group in September 2014 to Non related party purchased pre sale housing, the sale of a total of RMB 4,320,000. - F. The Group to Non related party purchased pre-sale housing in 2014, the sale of a total of RMB 1,641,816. - G. The collateralized land and building for loans amounted please see note 8 for details. - H. Total capitalized interest amounted see note 6(17) for details.